Onchidella floridana

 Onchidella floridana is a species of air-breathing sea slug, a shell-less marine pulmonate gastropod mollusk in the family Onchidiidae.

-Description

-Distribution
+Distribution and habitat

 This species occurs in the Caribbean Sea and the Gulf of Mexico.
 And was once ubiquitous in and around the shallow waters - intertidal zones - of Bermuda.
 Never located on the rugged, storm-tossed Atlantic Ocean side of the Island.
 Observed, studied & photographed by graduate student(s) attending Marine Ecology Summer Program at Bermuda Biological Station in 1985.